 Table of Contents

 A good business plan is organized, and a table of contents will make it easier to find information quickly.
-Separate your financial data, marketing plan, and other details into clear sections.
+Separate your financial data, marketing plan and other details into clear sections.

-Your executive summary should always include the following:
+This is where you’ll make your first impression.
+TYour executive summary should always include the following:

 - Your Nail Salon’s Mission Statement (briefly explain your business goals and your plan to achieve these goals)